Age Eligibility - Youth Age & Eligibility Guidelines

 The NCJLA has two levels of play at the high school level for boys (Varsity and JV) and one level for girls (Girls HS).
 Boys who are seniors must play on a Varsity level team.
 High school freshman are encouraged to play on a high school team, CIF or club.

-Boys High School Varsity: 9th grade through 12th grade OK.
+Boys High School Varsity: 9th grade through 12th grade is permitted.

 Boys JV: 9th, 10th & 11th grade.
 No 12th graders may play on a JV team.